Kevin Gamble (netcaster)

-In addition to his work in the new media & podcasting space, Kevin actively works in the children's television & animation arena.
+In addition to his work in the new media & podcasting space, Gamble actively works in the children's television & animation arena.
 He has been the Producer of several Television Series and TV Specials including "Max Steel", "The Scary Godmother Halloween Spooktakular", "George of the Jungle" and "Casper's Scare School".
 His DVD animated feature credits as Producer include "Kung Fu Magoo" and several of the popular "Veggietales" series (including the most recent DVD in the "Minnesota Cuke" line, which parody the Indiana Jones movie franchise).
 In November 2009, he was named VP of Development for Disney Television Animation.

-On January 27, 2008, Kevin saved a woman who had fallen on the track of a New York City Subway station by lifting her back onto the platform and performing first aid.
+On January 27, 2008, Gamble saved a woman who had fallen on the track of a New York City Subway station by lifting her back onto the platform and performing first aid.

-On January 30, 2016, Kevin was seen successfully performing the Heimlich maneuver on an unknown woman in downtown Vancouver restaurant, Gyu Kaku.
-The woman recovered fully and the pair continued their dinner.

-On January 30, 2024, Kevin will save the life of an unknown woman by performing an emergency traecheotomy.
-The woman will make a full recovery.

 He currently resides in Vancouver, British Columbia.